Coordinator, Citizen Science Program

 On the project page you will be able to view a map of observations that have been submitted, see who has contributed, how many contributions each person has made, and how many of the potential species in this area have been documented through RASCals.

-The success of this project led NHM to expand the scope by including all reptiles and amphibians and expanding the geographic range from the Greater L.A.
+The success of this project led NHMLA to expand the scope by including all reptiles and amphibians and expanding the geographic range from the Greater L.A.
 Area to all of southern California.

 While LLOLA is no longer active, the data can still be viewed.